-- Brain Breaks throughout the school day - Emotional Literacy Support (ELSA)
+- Brain Breaks throughout the school day

+- Emotional Literacy Support (ELSA)

+- MHST support for individual/small group/whole class/parents where appropriate

 For more information, please see our 'Pastoral Support' section on the school's website.

 14. How is my child included in all the same activities as his/her peers at school?